MohTaher108/NeuralNet/README.md

 # NeuralNet

-Making my own neural network from scratch
+Making my own neural network from scratch with only numpy